BSidesSF/bsidessf.github.io/sponsors.md

   <hr style="margin-bottom:5px">
 </div>
 <br>
 **Interested in sponsoring BSidesSF 2020**?
-Shoot us an email at *sponsors@bsidessf.org* and let us know you'd like to be the first to know when we release our sponsorship kit!
+Shoot us an email at *sponsors@bsidessf.org* to be the first to know when we release our sponsorship kit!